-2.38.
-The contract documents shall clearly define the scope of work to be performed, the goods to be supplied, the rights and obligations of the Borrower and of the supplier or contractor, and the functions and authority of the engineer, architect, or construction manager, if one is employed by the Borrower, in the supervision and administration of the contract.
+2.45 The contract documents shall clearly define the scope of work or service (in a design and build work) to be performed, the goods to be supplied, the rights and obligations of the Borrower and of the supplier or contractor, and the functions and authority of the engineer, architect, or construction manager, if one is employed by the Borrower, in the supervision and administration of the contract.
 In addition to the general conditions of contract, any special conditions particular to the specific goods or works to be procured and the location of the project shall be included.
 The conditions of contract shall provide a balanced allocation of risks and liabilities.